Tropilab Inc.

 Overview

-Mahogany is an upright growing tree, up to 150 feet tall in Suriname, with a broad rounded symmetrical crown.
-The leaves are pinnately compound, ovate-lanceolate and small, fragrant, rather inconspicuous flowers.
+Mahogany is an upright growing tree, up to 150 feet tall in Suriname; it has a broad rounded symmetrical crown.
+The leaves are pinnately compound, ovate-lanceolate; the small, fragrant unisexual flowers are rather inconspicuous.
+The fruit is a large (4-6") greenish-brown woody capsule, splitting into 5 parts releasing the flat, long winged, light-brown seeds.

-The fruit is a large (4-6") greenish-brown woody capsule, splitting into 5 parts releasing flat, long winged, light-brown seeds.
-It is among the most valued timber species in South America; the wood is renowned for its beautifully grained, hard, red-brown wood.
+Mahogany is among the most valued timber species in South America.
+The dense wood is renowned for its beautifully close grained, hard red-brown wood.

 Used for furniture, fixtures, musical instruments, inlay, boats, caskets, airplanes, foundry patterns, veneer.